AGCTLabs/ospijs/README.md

 #### Open Sprikler Pi
-If you have a sprinkler system, chances are you do since you are looking at this. wouldn't it be cool if you could control your sprinkler wall through a remoate device like, laptop, phone or a tablet ?.
+If you have a sprinkler system, chances are you do since you are looking at this. wouldn't it be cool if you could control your sprinkler valve through a remoate device like, laptop, phone or a tablet ?.
 Yes thats exactly what Open Sprikler Pi enables.
-Raspberry Pi is bacially a computer (FYI $35) with GPIO.
-For more on Raspberry Pi check here.
+Raspberry Pi is bacially a computer (Its just $35.
+Can you believe that ?) with GPIO.
+For more on Raspberry Pi check [here](http://www.raspberrypi.org/quick-start-guide).

 Ray from http://rayshobby.net created an extenstion board for Raspberry Pi that allows interaction with your irrigation system valves.
 Check out [Ray's website](http://rayshobby.net) for more.